sroehling/MailShredder/MailCleanerSpec.md

       privacy rights.
 * For organized people ("neat freaks") who just want to keep their email database tidy.
-For most emails, there's simpy no need to keep them around for years.
+For most emails, there's simply no need to keep them around for years.
 * The UI for existing email clients is focused on composition and reading, not deleting.
 There's unique opportunity to develop a customized UI